guoweier/GameHut/snake/tutorial_snake_english.md

     for bodypart in snake:
         pygame.draw.rect(windowSurface, SNAKECOLOR, (bodypart[0], bodypart[1], SPACESIZE, SPACESIZE))
   ```
     Draws the snake on the window surface.
 Remember the snake is a list containing square units.
-So I use a for loop to draw these squares.
+So I use a for loop to draw these squares. <br>
     - `for bodypart in snake` takes each square by index in the snake list.
     - `pygame.draw.rect(windowSurface, SNAKECOLOR, (bodypart[0], bodypart[1], SPACESIZE, SPACESIZE))` draws the square on the window surface as a rectangle.
 The format is the same as we drawing the food in previous step.
 - `pygame.display.flip()` refreshes the entire screen, making changes visible.
 - `mainClock.tick(FPS)` controls screen update rate.

 That is everything we need for window2.
-Let's recall the pseudocode of the game structure, and mark the things we have done:
+Let's recall the pseudocode of the game structure, and mark the things we have done:<br>
 ```
 # window1
 Code for window1 (DONE!)